nion-software/nionswift-instrumentation-kit/docs/extensions.rst

 Cameras
 -------
 The camera control panels and camera control bars provide a UI for each camera instance.
-A standard basic UI is provided but additional custom UI's can be provided in plug-in packages.
+A standard basic UI is provided and can be slightly customized but additional custom UI's can be provided in plug-in packages.

-The standard camera control panel provides play/pause/abort buttons, basic mode selection, access to settings dialog, access to a monitor view, binning and exposure controls, and a live data preview.
+The standard camera control panel provides play/pause/abort buttons, basic mode selection, access to configuration dialog, access to a monitor view, binning and exposure controls, and a live data preview.

 The standard camera control bar provides play/pause button and a checkbox to display the processing channel if there is one.

 A custom camera is defined by implementing a camera module and registering it with the registry.
-A camera module provides a camera device, optional camera settings, and optional camera panel type.
-If the camera panel type is not defined, the standard camera panel is used.
+A camera module provides a camera device, optional camera settings, an optional camera panel delegate, or an optional camera panel.
+If the camera panel is not defined, the standard camera panel is used.
+The standard camera panel can utilize a delegate to provide configuration and monitor dialogs.

 A camera device uses several methods and properties to define its behavior.
 As part of this behavior, the camera device acquires images and returns data in a data element.
 Some properties can be specified by the camera object, while others can be or need to be specified in the data element returned from the acquisition methods.
 When both options are available, the data element version takes precedence.